jplflyer/Spring-Web-JWT/README.md

 This project will be far easier if you use IntelliJ IDEA for your IDE.
 Otherwise, you'll have to figure out the appropriate Gradle commands yourself.
 (Maybe someone will help document that part.)

+# License
+This project is distributed under the MIT License.
+See the attached LICENSE file.

 # To Run the Demo
 To run the demo application, within IDEA: